ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 ---

 {{site.data.keyword.powerSysFull}} provides the capability to capture full, point-in-time copies of entire logical volumes or data sets.
-Using IBM's *FlashCopy* feature, {{site.data.keyword.powerSysShort}} APIs you can create delta snapshots, volume clones, and restore your disks.
+Using IBM's *FlashCopy* feature, {{site.data.keyword.powerSysShort}} APIs you can create delta snapshots, volumes-clones, and restore your disks.